pixl8/Preside-CMS/support/docs/source/devguides/pagetypes.rst

 Multiple layouts
 ~~~~~~~~~~~~~~~~

 You can create layout variations for your page type that the users of the CMS will be able to select when creating and editing the page.
-To do this, simply create m# ultiple views in your page type's view directory.
+To do this, simply create multiple views in your page type's view directory.
 For example:

 .. code-block:: text